Bash If Else Statement: How to Use it in Your Scripts

 So far we have used a logical expression for the if else statement that contains a single condition.

-Let’s have a look how the expression can contain multiple conditions that are joined using Bash logical operators.
+Let’s look at how the expression can contain multiple conditions joined using Bash logical operators.

 #!/bin/bash